The Man Who Never Was: Historical accuracy

-The fictional character of Lt.
-George Ayres was believed to have been based on Charles Cholmondeley, one of the key players in the operation, whose identity was still a secret at the time of the film's making.
+The fictional character of Lt George Acres was believed to have been based on Charles Cholmondeley, one of the key players in the operation, whose identity was still a secret at the time of the film's making.

 Production

+Prior to Ronald Neame's involvement, Nunnally Johnson was attached to write and direct.

-The budget was £227,262 plus the fees of the story rights and producer Hakim and stars Webb and Graham.
+Shooting took place on-location in London and Huelva, Spain, and at MGM-British Studios at Elstree.
+The budget was £227,262 plus the fees of the story rights and producer Hakim and stars Webb and Grahame.

 Reception

+Box office

 The film earned an estimated $1.1 million in North American receipts in 1956.

+Critical response

 The Radio Times wrote, "the picture may appear overly reverent by today's standards.
 But this is still a crucial wartime spy tale that is well worth watching."
+On the review aggregator website Rotten Tomatoes, 88% of 8 critics' reviews are positive.